dkmqflx/TIL/JavaScript/HTMLInputElement: setSelectionRange() method.md

 - selectionStart

   - The 0-based index of the first selected character.
 An index greater than the length of the element's value is treated as pointing to the end of the value.

-- selectionEnd : 끝 위치
+- selectionEnd

   - The 0-based index of the character after the last selected character.
 An index greater than the length of the element's value is treated as pointing to the end of the value.